(603) 448-1262

 Photographs and memorabilia

 Memorial displays are encouraged at most funeral homes.
 If a family wishes to have a photograph of the deceased used in church, it may be placed inside the main entrance doors near a guest book.
-Photographs and other memorabilia may also be placed in the church hall during the bereavement luncheon.
 However, no photographs or memorabilia are permitted in the nave, i.e., the central part of the church.

 Mass cards

 Mass cards are a Catholic tradition and may be sent by Catholic or non-Catholic friends.
 The offering of prayers is a valued expression of sympathy to a Catholic family.
 A card indicating that a Mass for the deceased has been arranged may be obtained from any Catholic parish.
-At Sacred Heart, Mass envelopes are available at the entrances of the church and in the parish hall during the bereavement lunch.
+Please call the parish office if you wish to schedule a Mass and obtain a Mass card.

 Memorial donations